SteveYangFHWA/GPR-test/Chapter3.md

 Figure 12.
 Outlier control with IQR method.
 The df_1 is the raw data and the IQR_df_1 is the processed data.
 The red box shows how the outlier value changed.

 ### Step 2.
 Gain
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We observed that the GPR signal isn't sufficiently clear for processing (see Figure 14 (a) and (c)), likely because the first peak amplitude significantly outweighs other signals.
+This disparity could be attributed to the GPR settings or signal attenuation.
+To address this issue, we employ a gain function to better highlight the reflected signal.
+We introduce two methods, namely power gain and exponential gain, <a href="https://emanuelhuber.github.io/RGPR/02_RGPR_tutorial_basic-GPR-data-processing/">[12]</a> to enhance the clarity of the reflected signal.
+The power gain function is defined as follows,